fes300/TiplanAuth/README.md

 `docker run -d --name mongo-container mongo`

 run app container as daemon, link port 3001 of your local machine to port 3001 of the running container and set current folder as shared volume
-`docker run --link=mongo-container:mongodb -p 3001:3001 -v $(pwd):/usr/src/app -d fes300/triplan-api:0.0.1`
+`docker run --link=mongo-container:mongodb -p 4001:4001 -v $(pwd):/usr/src/app -d fes300/triplan-api:latest`
-(don't run `npm install` on your local machine before launching this command! - if it' not working try checking what's wrong with `docker logs -f [container-id]`, then access the image with `docker exec -it [container-id] bash` and try to fix it)
+(don't run `npm install` on your local machine before launching this command!)

-now the api sould be listening up and running at `localhost:3001`
+now the api sould be listening up and running at `localhost:4001`

-to access the container image:
-`docker exec -it [container-id] bash`

-after you created the container you just start/stop it with `docker stop [container-id]`
-`docker start [container-id]`

-[the mongo container should be stateful (retain the data you put in)]

-## Running it with Docker compose

-you need to have docker-compose installed.
-When you have it, just type `docker-compose up` from your terminal. it will do everything you need (use -d flag if you don't want to tail the logs of the containers).

-You can directly access mongo container from web container using `mongodb`, as it is the alias specified in the `docker-compose.yml` file under the `links` voice of the web container.

-If you want to rebuild the image use `docker-compose up --build`.

 ## Not protected paths